joejag/tech-lead-talk/the_talk.md

 * Respect is the currency of the tech realm
 * Code at least 30% of the time
 * People appoint you as a leader as you make good decisions.
 It is your duty to train others to learn to make good decisions too.

 * Delegate by Diary (like performance problems, it ain't where you think it is))
 * Feature leeds.
 * Ask people to come to the team rather than email.
 Use a concierge.
-* Work out which issues will have the most impact, and so which would provide the ost value by being resolved.
+* Work out which issues will have the most impact, and so which would provide the most value by being resolved.
 * Bring a team member to all meetings, so you can delegate in the future

-## Leadership Styles - the Self-empowered team vs the Director
+* Focus on principles not implementations

+## I should choose an approach and treat everyone the same.

 The situation: Let's treat everyone the same.
 Encourage a self-organising team, just get involved when things veer off course.
 This ends up with devs stuggling for 5 days.
 Or